-alterations to heights of, or numbers of levels (including basement levels) contained in, buildings; alterations to the manner of integration of any building with any other part of the village; alterations to layouts, configuration, size, location, number and any other features of carparks, roads, pathways, common areas, community facilities, refuse locations, basements, services or other village infrastructure; creation of rooftop gardens; subdividing the village land, including the creation of a community titles scheme and strata-titled lots; alterations to the staging, timing or extent of the redevelopment, including the number, configuration or order of stages; construction or demolition of accommodation units; construction or demolition, or the expansion or reduction in size or area, of a building or structure located at the village; a change in the use of a building or structure located in the village.
-Timeframe of the redevelopme Stage 1 of the development was completed in April 2020.
+basement levels) cont alterations to the manualy other part of the value any other part of the value and any other features common areas, areas, or area, or area, or areas, or areas, area ner of integration of any building with illage; configuration, size, location, number s of carparks, roads, pathways, nunity facilities, refuse locations, or other village infrastructure; Timeframe of the redevelopme ent Stage 1 of the development was completed in April 2020.
+The units currently available for stage 1.
 The units currently available for occupancy by new residents are all in Stage 1.
 The 52 existing units are to be demolished as and when they are vacated (or at a later time decided by the scheme operator), and are not available for re-licensing by new residents.
 Final number and types of units and new facilities When completed, it is proposed that the village will contain 271 Independent Living Units in total.
-5.3 Redevelopment plan under the Retirement Villages Act 1999 Is there an approved redevelopment plan for the village under the Retirement Villages Act? ☐ Yes ☒ No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
+5.3 Redevelopment plan under the Retirement Villages Act 1 999 Is there an approved redevelopment plan for the village under the Retirement Villages Act ?
+Yes X No The Retirement Villages Act may require a written redevelopment plan for certain types of redevelopment of the village and this is different to a development approval.
 A redevelopment plan must be approved by the residents of the village (by a special resolution at a residents meeting) or by the Department of Communities, Housing and Digital Economy.
 Note: see notice at end of document regarding inspection of the development approval documents.
-Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: ☑ Activities or games room☑ Medical consultation room☑ Arts and crafts room☑ Restaurant a. anabio to rootaonto.
+Part 6 - Facilities onsite at the village 6.1 The following facilities are currently available to residents: Activities or games roomArts and crafts room ☐ Medical consultation room ☐ Restaurant

-☐ Auditorium □ Shop ⊠ BBQ area outdoors ⊠ Swimming pool ⊠ Billiards room ⊠ Separate lounge in community ⊠ Bowling green [indoor] centre ⊠ Business centre (e.g. computers and internet ☐ Spa [indoor / outdoor] [heated / not heated access) ☐ Storage area for boats / caravans ☐ Chapel / prayer room ☐ Tennis court [full/half] ☐ Communal laundries ☐ Workshop □ Community room or centre ☑ Other - emergency call access □ Dining room facilities ⊠ Gardens ⊠ Gym ⊠ Hairdressing or beauty room ⊠ Library Dotaile about any facility t al Services Charge paid by residents or 1 s on access or sharing of facilities For some of the village facilities, the village operator will from time to time specify particular village rules, such as hours of use and booking procedures.
-Residents must comply with those rules.
+Auditorium □ Shop

+⊠ BBQ area outdoors ⊠ Swimming pool

+⊠ Billiards room oxtimes Separate lounge in community

+Bowling green [indoor] centre

+⊠ Business centre (e.g. □ Spa [indoor / outdoor]

+computers and internet [heated / not heated

+access) □ Storage area for boats / caravans

+□ Chapel / prayer room □ Tennis court [full/half]

+□ Communal laundries Workshop

+☑ Community room or centre ☑ Other - emergency call access

+⊠ Dining room facilities

+⊠ Gardens

+⊠ Gym

+⊠ Hairdressing or beauty

+room ⊠ Library

+Detaile about any facility t l Services Charge neid by residents er

+s on access or sharing of facilities al Services Charge paid by residents or (e.g. with an aged care facility).

+-

+m time to time specify particular village ents must comply with those rules.

 Some village facilities may be subject to user charges.

-With the village operator's agreement, retirement village residents may use certain facilities and participate in certain activities within the co-located residential aged care facility, in common with the aged care facility residents and others, including the community hall (which hosts activities).
-Charges may apply to some of these facilities/activities.
-6.2 Does the village have an onsite, attached, adjacent or co-located residential Name of residential aged care fa provider acility and name of the approved aged care facility?
-Lady Small Haven Aged Care - Churches of Christ in Queensland Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld) .
+sidents may use certain facilities and tial aged care facility, in common with

+mmunity hall (which hosts activities).

+Charges may apply to sor ne of these facilities/activities.

+6.2 Does the village  Yes 🗌 No

+have an onsite, Name of residential aged care fa cility and name of the approved

+attached, adjacent or provider

+Lady Small Haven Aged Care - Churches of Christ in Queensland

+Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
-To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
+To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth).
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.

-Part 7 - Services 7.1 What services are provided to all village residents (funded from ervices supplied, or made available, sociated with the Operating Costs. the General Services What are the Operating Costs?
+Part 7 - Services 7.1 What services are provided to all village residents (funded from The General Services are all services supplied, or made available, to all residents of the village, associated with the Operating Costs. the General Services What are the Operating Costs?